FormidableLabs/react-native-zephyr/docs/styling-methods.md

 ## The `useStyles` hook

-The `useStyles` hook is a wrapper around the `styles` function, but has support for dark mode.
+The `useStyles` hook is a wrapper around the `styles` method, but has support for dark mode.

 ```ts
 useStyles: ({ classes: ClassNameArg[]; darkClasses: ClassNameArg[] }) => Record<string, any>